ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/dictionary.md

 ```

 :::note
-When using the SQL console in [ClickHouse Cloud](https://clickhouse.com), you must specify a user (`default` or any other user) and password when creating a dictionary.
+When using the SQL console in [ClickHouse Cloud](https://clickhouse.com), you must specify a user (`default` or any other user with the role `default_role`) and password when creating a dictionary.
 :::note

 ```sql